Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 8. Repeat step 5.

-9. If it still doesn't work, please contact us by clicking "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+9. If it still doesn't work, please provide the following information:

 App screenshots or videos when the adding process goes wrong